Franz Josef Or Fox Glacier? Which Glacier To Choose?

 • Use sun protection and insect repellent for your comfort.

-Accommodation options in Glacier Country
+Accommodation options in Glacier Country, New Zealand

 If travelling the West Coast by campervan, there are several options for campsites in Fox Glacier, Franz Josef and Haast including: